-Do you ever feel like your heart has skipped a beat or is pounding, racing, or doing flip-flops?
+Do you ever feel like your heart is skipping a beat, pounding, racing, or doing flip-flops?
 Most of the time these sensations, called heart palpitations, are harmless and merely bothersome, but sometimes they can signal a serious, possibly life-threatening arrhythmia (abnormal heart rhythm).
 Palpitations are a common symptom in all age groups, more commonly in women than men.
 Some of the palpitations are not related to abnormal heart rhythms per se, and modern Medicine is at a loss as to how they occur.
 Women are often told that their palpitations are “just due to anxiety.”
 But even though they can be triggered by anxiety, it is important to understand that anxiety is caused by several internal factors, i.e. bacteria producing valerate in the intestines and/or an imbalance in the neurotransmitters of the NEI Supersystem.

 I get asked over and over, “Who do you follow?”
 My answer is I don’t follow any of the current popular authorities of Functional Medicine.
 I study on my own for several reasons.
 I’ve been misled, destroying my own health by blindly following authority figures.
 My Mentor is in my opinion, the original Functional Doctor, Dr. M.B.
 DeJarnette.